fortinetsolutions/AWS-CloudFormationTemplates/Templates/Lab/README.md

 		<fgt1-ip>,<fgt1-user>,<fgt1-password>|<fgt2-ip>,<fgt2-user>,<fgt2-password>
 		1.1.1.1,admin,i-abcdef123456|2.2.2.2,admin,i-abcdef123456

-The KeyAdministrator parameter should be your AWS username or the username of the individual that will be in charge of encrypt\decryptinging the variable containing the FortiGate login information above.
-The username will be added to the KMS key policy as an administrator of the key and also be granted priveledges to use the key.
+The KeyAdministrator parameter should be your AWS username or the username of the individual that will be in charge of encrypt\decrypting the variable containing the FortiGate login information above.
+The username will be added to the KMS key policy as an administrator of the key and also be granted priviledges to use the key.

 Once you deploy the template, you can trigger the function by generating sample events form the Guard Duty console, use one of the sample events provided as part of this solution set to create a test event for Lambda, or generate live events by running a port scan against some instances in the same region as this Lambda function.